nnewbie-don/Custom-pop-_os-iso-img-file/README.md

 ## Installation

 Download the ISO image file and flash it onto a medium of your choice.
-Just like you would do on any normal pop!_os installation.
+Just like you would do on any normal ubuntu installation.
 Flash it using balena etcher or rufus your choice.
 If you are on linux you can use anything, my personal favourite is popsicle iso img flasher or whatever it is called.